ETH-Mobile/tenten/README.md

 yarn configure-network
 ```

-This command sets your local IP address as your `hardhat.provider` in `ethmobile.config.ts`.
+This command sets your local IP address as your `localhost.provider` in `ethmobile.config.ts`.
 It uses the script located in `packages/expo/utils/eth-mobile/configureLocalNetwork.ts`

 5. Set the `ALCHEMY_KEY` in `ethmobile.config.ts`